Eggenberg Palace, Graz: Piano nobile

 The cycle of some 600 ceiling paintings in the 24 state rooms of the piano nobile recalls the history of the world with scenes from Greek and Roman mythology, religious scenes from the Old Testament, and historical legends from Western Europe.
 This ceiling program with its stucco framing dates back to the first period of accouterment in the 17th century.

 Under the married couple Eggenberg-Herberstein, the 24 rooms of the piano nobile were refurbished according to the tastes of the Rococo starting in the mid-18th century.
 In addition to new pieces of furniture, chandeliers and sconces, and high-quality faïence stoves, nearly all the rooms also received brand-new, monochrome silk damask wall coverings.
 Five rooms in the north tract of the piano nobile were equipped with large painted canvasses.
 Styrian artist Johann Anton Baptist Raunacher dedicated each room to a different subject; shepherd's games, theatrical scenes and gambling scenes are found alongside society scenes and hunting scenes in Schloss Eggenberg.
 It was during this phase that the Eggenberg palace theater was converted into a palace church in the Baroque style.
 In addition, three exquisite East Asian cabinets were integrated into the sequence of rooms.
 The first two are adorned with valuable Imari porcelain plates and bowls as well as Chinese silk paintings.
 In the wall coverings of the third cabinet, eight panels of a precious Japanese folding screen have been used.
 These traditional dividers portray the palace and the fortified town of Osaka before 1615, whereby it can be determined that these panels were executed shortly thereafter.
 From the early modern era there are very few of these screens depicting the city before its destruction, so these works are especially noteworthy.
 On account of the viewpoint on Osaka the Eggenberg panels represent a unique exhibit.

+The find of the screen created a sensation in Japan, since any visual remnants of the time of Hideyoshi were rare.
+During the state visit of the Austrian president in 2009 a memorandum of understanding was signed creating a partnership between Eggenberg and Osaka Castle.